Lawrence Presbyterian Manor employee tests positive for COVID-19

-The employee last worked on December 22.
-The individual screened in prior to their last shift and wore personal protective equipment (PPE) while working.
+LAWRENCE, Kan. – A direct care employee at Lawrence Presbyterian Manor tested positive for COVID-19 this week.
+The employee last worked on Thursday, April 28, screening in prior to their shift and wearing personal protective equipment (PPE) while working.

 All employees are encouraged to follow CDC guidelines and best practices as these are continually updated.
 The community regularly reinforces with all staff that an employee should not report to work if he or she is experiencing symptoms of a respiratory illness or not feeling well.

-For more information about Lawrence Presbyterian Manor’s response, go to PMMA’s (Presbyterian Manors of Mid-America’s) website, presbyterianmanors.org/media-room.
+For more information about Lawrence Presbyterian Manor’s response, go to PMMA’s (Presbyterian Manors of Mid-America’s) website, https://www.presbyterianmanors.org/media-room.